Leo Baeck Institute works to preserve and promote the history and culture of German-speaking Jews.

 Help LBI keep the past present with a financial donation or by contributing historical materials.

 Start at the Online Catalog of the Leo Baeck Institute, which will show you results from the collections at the Leo Baeck Institute.
 There also will be options to search the collections of our partners at the Center for Jewish History.
-If you find you need further assistance, see the tips outlined in our research and reference guidelines.
+If you find you need further assistance, you may contact the Dr. Robert Ira Lewy Reference Service.

 While LBI does not provide translation services directly, we sometimes work with materials donors to transcribe and/or translate parts of their collections.
 Sometimes, the donors support this work with a financial donation to the institute.
 We encourage you to contact us if you have such materials in your possession.
 The Ackman & Ziff Genealogy Institute at the Center for Jewish History maintains lists of translators who specialize in relevant language such as German, Yiddish, and Hebrew, including archaic scripts such as Sütterlin.